inigo-selwood/pimlico/compiler/source/grammar/README.md

 # Grammar

-A grammar guides the lexing process.
+A grammar guides the parsing process.

-- A complete grammar is called a program, and is comprised of rules.
+- A complete grammar is called a schema
 - Each rule has one or more productions.
 Rules can have types, and be referenced by others.
 - Productions are comprised of a sequence of terms and an optional expression.